MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisLocation.md

 ```

 ### -PostDirectional
 Specifies the directional attribute of the civic address which follows the street name.
 For example, "425 Smith Avenue NE".

+This parameter is not supported and will be deprecated.

 ```yaml
 Type: String